arsidd78/marketplace/README.md

 <h2>Future Enhancements</h2>
 <li>API Development</li>

-<li>Using Django Rest Framework to create APIs for various functionalities, allowing external applications to interact with the marketplace.
+<li>Using Django Rest Framework to create APIs for various functionalities, allowing external applications to interact with the marketplace.</li>
-Notification System </li>
+<li>Notification System</li>

 <li>Implementing a notification system for new orders and messages, using WebSockets for real-time updates.
 Payment Integration</li>